orthoplex64/cashier/README.md

 )

 func main() {
     // Create a cache with a default expiration time of 5 minutes, and which
-	// purges expired items every 10 minutes c := cache.New(5*time.Minute, 10*time.Minute)
+	// purges expired items every 10 minutes c := gocache.New(gocache.NoItemLimit, 5*time.Minute, 10*time.Minute)

-	// Set the value of the key "foo" to "bar", with the default expiration time c.Set("foo", "bar", cache.DefaultExpiration)
+	// Set the value of the key "foo" to "bar", with the default expiration time c.Set("foo", "bar", gocache.DefaultExpiration)

 	// Set the value of the key "baz" to 42, with no expiration time
 	// (the item won't be removed until it is re-set, or removed using
 	// c.Delete("baz")
-	c.Set("baz", 42, cache.NoExpiration)
+	c.Set("baz", 42, gocache.NoExpiration)

 	// Get the string associated with the key "foo" from the cache foo, found := c.Get("foo")